 If your child is in immediate danger, contact police or child protection authorities straight away.

-In urgent Family Law situations, you may apply for:
+In urgent Family Law situations, you may apply for an urgent recovery order, an injunction, or an interim parenting order.

 The court can act quickly where credible risk exists.